JensRoland/kegstand/README.md

 ## Documentation

-For more information, see the [official Kegstand documentation](https://kegstand.dev/docs).
+For more information, see the [official Kegstand documentation](https://kegstand.dev/docs).<!-- markdown-link-check-disable-line -->

 ## Roadmap